 Overhead Log Lift

-Competing singly, athletes will lift a wooden log from the ground then raise it overhead as many times as possible in the time limit; returning the weight back to the floor in a controlled fashion before attempting to do the next lift.
+The Overhead Log Lift was introduced into the WSM event series in 1980.
+Originally, the Overhead Log Lift was about lifting the maximum weight possible, but today athletes compete by lifting a wooden log from the ground then raising it overhead as many times as possible within the time limit; returning the weight back to the floor in a controlled fashion each time before attempting to do the next lift.

 The Overhead Log Lift began life as a beer barrel lifting contest before the logs were introduced.
 The first winner of the Log Lift in 1980 was legendary Strongman Bill Kazmaier who powered 157kgs from the floor over his head.
 He won the event over the next two years too, setting world records with each lift.
 The current world record holder is the incredible Žydrūnas Savickas with a lift of 212.5kgs.

 The Giant Dumbbell press seems like one of the more straightforward WSM events, but that doesn’t mean it is any less grueling to succeed in.

 In order to compete, the athletes have to lift single-handed dumbbells from the ground and onto their shoulder which they then must raise vertically over their head whilst fully extending their arm upwards.
 With four dumbbells weighing between 100 and 115kgs this is no mean feat.
 Scoring – and winning – the competition is dependent on the time taken to successfully lift as many dumbbells as possible.

 Giant Log Lift

 Giant is definitely the right word to describe this event as it’s an entire tree trunk – not just a log – that the Strongmen have to lift to conquer this part of the competition.
 The tree trunk is erected horizontally onto a stand which has handles built-in at one end.
 The athletes have to grip the handles with their backs to the trunk and lift it over their head as many times as possible within a set time limit.